CDM 2015: your duties as a construction client

 Before construction begins, confirm you have:

-Check against both thresholds: 30+ working days with 20+ simultaneous workers, OR 500+ person-days.
+Check against both thresholds: longer than 30 working days AND more than 20 workers on site simultaneously, OR more than 500 person-days.
 If either threshold is met, you must notify.

 Site address, local authority, project description, all duty holder contact details, planned dates, workforce estimates.